 The Educational Master Plan delivers two primary outputs: operational goals and an implementation plan.
-The operational goals focus on "what" the College will do and "how" (i.e., operational goals, objectives, key actions) while the Biannual Implementation Plan, which is guided by Institution-Set Goals (illustrated in Table 2), identifies the actions, outcomes, responsibility assignments, and key performance indicators needed to execute the Educational Master Plan.
+The operational goals focus on "what" the College will do and "how" (i.e., operational goals, objectives, key actions) while the Biannual Implementation Plan, which is guided by Institution-Set Goals (illustrated in Table 2), identifies the actions, outcomes, responsibility assignments, and key performance indicators.
 Specifically, as per the CCCCO Vision for Success, the College set the 2016-17 actual outcomes as the baseline for setting our stretch-goals, then utilized this same baseline to set its Institution-Set Standards.
 For degrees and certificates awarded, the stretch-goal was set at 20% above the Institution-Set Standards.